SkyWalkerMM26/password-generator/README.md

 1. Click on the red Generate Password button.
 2. This is going to take the user through some prompts.
 3. Please read carefully as there are some criterias that should be met.

+    **Hint**
-    Hint:   * By clicking "OK", it will translate to yes.
+    * By clicking "OK", it will translate to yes.
     * By clicking "cancel", it will translate to no.
     * The password length criteria should be 8 characters to 128 characters long.
     * There has to be at least one character type.

 4. If there is an invalid input from the user, an alert prompt will pop up.
 5. Any error will take you back to the beginning to restart the process.
 6. After following all the prompts, a password should be displayed within the box.